Directing the documentary. Okay, so you have dreams of directing, but what does that mean exactly?

 For the most part, directing requires a great deal of planning, passion and persistence.
 If you haven't already, determine your documentary idea.

 Who is your audience and is there the potential to sell your film to a TV network, offer internet downloads or sell DVD's?
 How much money will this project require and who will provide funding?
 What is the projected revenue for the finished film?
 If revenue is expected to be low, consider raising money through an existing non-profit organization such as the International Documentary Association.
-(Typically, a non-profit will require a 5% fee of all money raised to cover management of the account).
+(Typically, a non-profit/fiscal sponsor will require a 5% fee of all money raised to cover management of the account).

 You've got your documentary idea, now's the time to put your plan in place.